deanstein/CinderellaCityProject/README.md

 		- Adds a menu option in GameObject -> Render to Cubemap, which creates a Cubemap from the position of an object in space
 		- Each FPS Character Scene should have a "CubemapPosition" object, which needs to be selected when running "Render to Cubemap" - temporary cameras are added to this object in order to generate the Cubemap
 		- Downloaded from a 3rd party on the Unity forums (attribution in code)
-	- TagHelper.cs
-		- Responsible for creating new Tags in the project, if they don't already exist
-		- Downloaded from a 3rd party on the Unity forums (attribution in code)
-	- ToggleVisibility.cs
-		- Responsible for toggling the visibility of objects on or off, from the Editor

 - **In-Game Scripts**  // these run while the game is playing
 	- AnimateScreenSpaceObject.cs